 Tuition is available in person at The Harp Surgery in Hove (UK), or remotely by Skype.
 I’m afraid I don’t travel to you, other than through cyberspace.
 Email an outline of what you’d like to achieve and I will contact you to arrange your first session.
-Every student receives their own Drop Box folder, where tabs, mp3s and exercises are stored for easy reference at home.
+Every student receives their own Drop Box folder, where tabs, mp3s and exercises are stored for easy reference wherever you have wifi access.
 For a schedule of current lesson dates click here.

 I’ve coached students from Orkney to Cape Town using Skype.
 It’s very easy, as long as our connection holds up.
 We agree a time for our session, plus an outline of what you want to cover.
 You then transfer your payment in advance by PayPal and we’re ready.